◊ This isn’t precisely smut, but there’s an eroticism running through the whole piece that has compelled me to share it… –X

 “It was the same way the first time I did it.
 I was fourteen and me and me best mate were walking in the cold.
 We saw this old bike, one of those American numbers with the shiny red paint and the long seat.
 I point to it and I says ‘Let’s take it.
 They can afford to buy another one.'”
 He laughed and rubbed his flat belly.
 “He looked at me as if I’d gone ’round the bend.
 At the time, I’d never done anything that I thought would get me in trouble.
 He teased me a lot for it, called me a ‘mamma’s boy’ and a bloody fag-” He stopped, but she waved it away.

 “It’s alright.”
 The lines around her eyes had faded a bit with amusement.

-“Anyway, me mates used to call called me a poofter because I sure as hell wasn’t going to find a bird so worried about facts and figures and not about drinking or fighting.
+“Anyway, me mates used to call me a poofter because I sure as hell wasn’t going to find a bird being worried about facts and figures.
 You see, I always had me nose stuck in some book since the local parish started up a little lending library.
 My dad called me his magna cum laude.”
 He lost the thread of the story.
 She squeezed his limp hand and put it to her chest and he continued. “…he was always pushin’ me, but then he just left us.”
 His lips were pale with sudden indignation.

 He was curious.”What talents was your mum speaking of?”